Skip to content

 Emergency & Acute Care Resources

 At Cognia Health, we provide scheduled outpatient psychiatric care tailored to your individual needs.
 While we don't offer on-call or emergency services, we deeply care about your safety and want to ensure you have immediate access to the right level of care when you need it most.
-This page serves as your comprehensive guide to emergency and intensive psychiatric services throughout the Puget Sound region.
+This page is our guide to emergency and intensive psychiatric resources for Washington State patients.
+The national crisis lines and federal emergency-department protections apply to anyone in the state; the curated hospital and program listings below are currently focused on the Puget Sound area, which is where our data is strongest.

 Please note: Viewing or using this page does not create a provider-patient relationship with Cognia Health.